 Roasted pork belly.

 Roasted Pork Belly

-Fennel, cardamom, and star anise, gives the pork belly a subtle, yet elevated complexity.
+Fennel, cardamom, and star anise give the pork belly a subtle, yet elevated complexity.

 - 1kg pork belly

 - 1 fennel bulb, trimmed and roughly sliced

 - 4 star anise

 - 500–750ml chicken stock (depending on the size of your pan)